mikelangelo1/hackbio-internship/stage-3.md

-## **Stage 3 Task: Phase 1**

-### **Epidermal Growth Factor Receptor (EGFR)**
+## **Phase 1: Virtual Screening and Molecular Docking of inhibitors against Epidermal Growth Factor Receptor (EGFR)**

+## Authors
+Oluwasola Michael, Muhammad Abdur Rehman, Oghenerukevwe Omatie Adiohwo and Bob-Manuel Osuji

+---

+### **Introduction**

 The *EGFR* gene encodes a transmembrane glycoprotein that is part of the protein kinase superfamily.
 This protein acts as a receptor for the epidermal growth factor family.
 Upon binding to epidermal growth factor, EGFR induces receptor dimerization and tyrosine autophosphorylation, which leads to cell proliferation.
 Mutations in the *EGFR* gene are known to be associated with lung cancer [1].

-### **Human Proteome Atlas**
 EGFR exhibits membranous and cytoplasmic expression in varying fractions of tumor cells across several cancer types at the protein level.
 It is also expressed in several cancers at the mRNA level.
 High expression of this gene is linked to an unfavorable prognosis in urothelial cancer [2].

 ---

+### **Methodology**

 ### **Phytochemical Library**